manmohanghai1/MG.UPS.TechnicalAssessment/README.md

 # MG.UPS.TechnicalAssessment
 This project is a Technical Assessment submitted by Manmohan Ghai to UPS.
 This is a desktop application which manages the employee details.
-It uses latest

-The solution has 3 projects
-1. Employee Management WinForm.
-(MG.UPS.TechnicalAssessment.EmployeeManagement)
-2. Employee Management Test for Unit tests.
-Uses MoQ.
-(MG.UPS.TechnicalAssessment.EmployeeManagementTest
-3. Reusable/independent service client which can interact with rest services.
-(MG.UPS.TechnicalAssessment.ServiceClientRest)

 Functionality implemented
 - Add